KKDM

-KKDM (107.5 MHz) is a commercial FM radio station in Des Moines, Iowa.
-The station airs a Top 40 (CHR) radio format and is owned by iHeartMedia, Inc. KKDM uses the KISS-FM branding used by many iHeart CHR/Top 40 stations.
+KKDM (107.5 FM) is a commercial radio station in Des Moines, Iowa.
+The station airs a top 40 (CHR) radio format and is owned by iHeartMedia, Inc. KKDM uses the KISS-FM branding used by many iHeart CHR/Top 40 stations.
 It carries the syndicated Elvis Duran and the Morning Show from co-owned Premiere Networks.

 KKDM's studios and offices are located on Grand Avenue in Des Moines.
-Its transmitter is at S. 57th Avenue W. and West 124th Street S., near Colfax.
+Its transmitter is at South 57th Avenue West and West 124th Street South, near Colfax.
 KKDM broadcasts in the HD Radio format.
-Its HD-2 subchannel carries a hip hop format known as "The Heat."
+Its HD-2 subchannel carries a simulcast of KXNO, which airs a sports format.
 The HD-3 subchannel carries the K-Love Christian Contemporary music format from the Educational Media Foundation which is also heard on translator station 95.3 K237GC.

 History

-KKDM was established by local businessman Rich Eychaner as Midwest Radio, Inc. KKDM signed on the air for the first time, on October 1, 1995.
-Eychanner sold Midwest Radio Inc to Clear Channel Communications in July 1999.
-Clear Channel swapped KKDM's modern rock format and programming with new sister station KCCQ (which had recently moved to a new frequency and increased power) in exchange for that station's CHR format.
-KKDM was rebranded as "Kiss 1075", then later "1075 KISS FM".
+KKDM was established by local businessman Rich Eychaner as Midwest Radio, Inc. KKDM signed on the air for the first time as modern rock-formatted "107.5 the Dot", on September 20, 1995.
+Eychanner sold Midwest Radio Inc. to Clear Channel Communications in July 1999.
+At 6 p.m. on July 2 of that year, Clear Channel swapped KKDM's modern rock format and programming with new sister station KCCQ (which had recently moved to a new frequency and increased power) in exchange for that station's CHR format.
+KKDM was rebranded as "Kiss 107.5", which later rebranded as "107.5 KISS FM".